The Fishrot Six

 The Fishrot Six, former Namibian fisheries minister Bernhardt Esau, justice minister Sacky Shanghala, James Hatuikulipi, Tamson Hatuikulipi, Ricardo Gustavo and Pius Mwatelulo, are a group of Namibian officials who are alleged to have masterminded a major corrupt political scandal.
 They are currently in jail, awaiting trial.
-The allegations are that the Six corruptly acquired $15 million in bribes from the Icelandic fishing company Samherji.
+The allegations are that the six corruptly acquired $15 million in bribes from the Icelandic fishing company Samherji.
 Subsequently the revelations were dubbed the Fishrot scandal, and the accused officials the Fishrot Six.
 The investigations leading to their arrest were conducted by The Namibian, Aljazeera and the Icelandic State Television.

 Background

-The scandal came to light following revelations by a former Samherji executive who blew the whistle by leaking thousands of documents to WikiLeaks and cable news network Al Jazeera, which later instituted their own investigation, naming it Anatomy of a Bribe.
+The scandal came to light following revelations by a former Samherji executive who blew the whistle by leaking the Fishrot Files.
 Following the revelations, both Sacky Shanghala and Bernhardt Esau resigned from their ministerial roles.
 They were later arrested by the Anti Corruption Commission.

 The Fishrot scandal was the first of a series of highly publicized scandals to hit Namibia.
 Many allies of the SWAPO Party however viewed the release of the documents as a means to destabilize the liberation movement among voters as it was an election period.
 The ruling SWAPO went on to have its lowest achievement in any election since 1990, losing its parliamentary two-thirds majority and a series of local authority elections.
-In a documentary on Aljazeera, former fisheries minister Bernhardt Esau is seen requesting for a double sim Chinese iPhone from an undercover journalist claiming it is difficult for authorities to hatch such a phone.
+In a documentary on Al Jazeera, former fisheries minister Bernhardt Esau is seen requesting for a double sim Chinese iPhone from an undercover journalist claiming it is difficult for authorities to hack such a phone.
 The former minister is further seen asking for a bribe of $170 000 dollars and then requests it be rounded off to $200 000 to help fund the SWAPO Party.